DiligentGraphics/DiligentSamples/Tutorials/Tutorial10_DataStreaming/readme.md

 ```

-Shader and pipeline state inititalization as well as multithreaded rendering is done similar to previous sample; refer to
+Shader and pipeline state initialization as well as multithreaded rendering is done similar to previous sample; refer to
 [Tutorial09 - Quads](../Tutorial09_Quads) for details.